tc39/proposal-ses/README.md

 choice.
 When setting up a SES environment expecting to run only modules, it may well be reasonable to freeze the `freshGlobal` before running confined code in that realm.
-We leave the SES user free to make that choice by proposing API that leaves the `freshGlobal` unfrozen.
+We leave the SES user free to make that choice by proposing an API that leaves the `freshGlobal` unfrozen.

 Because `eval`, `Function`, and the above `Date` and `Math` observably